 Musk's pitch for free speech may turn Twitter advertisers jittery

-April 26 (Reuters) - Advertisers could be reluctant to spend on Twitter TWTR.N if Elon Musk pushes ahead with plans to promote unfettered speech on the social media platform, analysts said, after the world's richest person bought the company for $44 billion.
+April 26 (Reuters) - Advertisers could be reluctant to spend on Twitter TWTR.N if Elon Musk pushes ahead with plans to promote unfettered speech on the social media platform, analysts said, after the world's richest person clinched a deal to buy the company for $44 billion.

-Although Musk, a self-proclaimed free speech absolutist, has not given details on how he plans to "improve and fix" Twitter, he has repeatedly called out Twitter for not doing enough to allow free speech and criticized its content moderation policies.
+Although Musk, a self-proclaimed free speech absolutist, has not given details on how he plans to "improve and fix" Twitter, he has repeatedly called out the micro-blogging platform for not doing enough on free speech and criticized its content moderation policies.

 Advertising is Twitter's main source of revenue, and analysts fear that unbridled free speech could spiral into misinformation and hate speech, potentially leading advertisers to dissociate themselves from the service.